JMcw513/it4063-001-spring2025-classroom-hello-github-assignment-hello-github-assignment-template/intro.md

  # My Name
-    Hello class, my name is [type your name], and I am a student at the University of [type the university name].
+    Hello class, my name is Jordan Mcwhorter, and I am a student at the University of Cincinnati.

 Created intro.md file